What To Know About Property Boundaries

 What Is a Property Line?

 A property line is a legal boundary that defines where your property begins and ends.
 Property lines divide the land and dictate the property owner of each portion.
-These boundaries are particularly important when homeowners are installing new features, such as pools and fences.
-While some property lines have physical markers, others are unmarked.
-It is essential that homeowners understand the terminology of property lines before making potential changes to their homes.
-For example, frontage is the property line in front of a house, which determines how the distance of the land is measured.
-The lines that mark the boundaries of a property on the sides of a home are known as sidelines.
+These boundaries are particularly important when homeowners install new features like pools and fences.

 The owner of each plot is responsible for maintaining their land within the boundaries and paying the required property taxes.
-Additionally, owners have the right to improve the property as long as they observe local zoning regulations and homeowners association (HOA) laws.
+Additionally, owners can improve the property by observing local zoning regulations and homeowners association (HOA) laws.

 How Do I Find My Property Lines?

 If you are not afraid of hard work, you can always measure the property yourself with a tape measure.
-However, this option is only advised if you have the official records to visually confirm the property lines.
-Pick a point you can easily identify in your deed’s description as a starting place.
+However, this option is only advised if you have the official records to confirm the property lines visually.
+Pick a point you can easily identify as a starting place in your deed’s description.
 Measure the distance to the property’s edge and put a marker at that point.
 Once you have your beginning marker, you can repeat this process until you’ve compared your measurements to the plat or deed.

 Download an App

 If you want property lines at your fingertips and don’t mind paying a small fee, there are many apps that show property boundaries.
-LandGlide is the most advanced and comprehensive property line map application that can be accessed by any device.
+LandGlide is the most advanced and comprehensive property line map application that any device can access.
 This mobile app uses GPS technology to determine your plot’s unique property lines for over 150 million plats across the U.S. LandGlide has a free seven-day trial that users can sign up for before it reverts to a paid subscription (monthly or annual).
 The app also features a notes section where users can plan for future improvements or landscape changes.

 How To Get Your Property Lines Marked